TourmalineCore/TourmalineCore.AspNetCore.JwtAuthentication/JwtAuthentication.Identity/README.md

 ## Refresh Token Request

-To call the Refresh Token Endpoind, you need to use the POST method, add to the header `Content-Type: application/json` and pass the token value (and optionally fingerprint) in the JSON format in the request body.
+To call the Refresh Token Endpoint, you need to use the POST method, add to the header `Content-Type: application/json` and pass the token value (and optionally fingerprint) in the JSON format in the request body.
 Like this:
 ```json
 {
     "refreshTokenValue": "{{REFRESH_TOKEN}}",